Privacy & Cookies Policy

 You have the right to request copies of the personal data relating to you, information about how that data was processed and any parties to whom any part of that data may be disclosed.

 If you want to request any of this information, please do so in writing, which includes email.
-The personal data requested, if held, will be provided as soon as possible and in any event, no later than one month of receipt of the request.
-If access is being refused, you will be notified within one month and given a reason for the refusal.
+The personal data requested, if held, will be provided as soon as possible and in any event, no later than 1 month of receipt of the request.
+If any additional information is needed in order to properly address the request, it will be sought from you immediately, along with any identification needed.
+If there is likely to be any delay in providing you with access, due to the complexity of the request or otherwise or if access is being refused, you will be notified within 1 month and given a reason for the delay or refusal.
 In the event of refusal, you will be entitled to complain to the Data Protection Commissioner about it.

 You are also entitled to have your data given back to you or provided to a third party in a structured, commonly used and machine-readable form where processing is done automatically and is based on your consent or a contract with you.
 Please submit such request in writing to NDRC.